XinjieHD/Docker-Containerize-a-Python-application/README.md

-This repository is to know how to containerize a basic Python application in Local or Docker Playgroud.
+This repository is to know how to containerize a basic Python application in local host or Docker Playgroud.

 1. pip install flask
 ```